NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 • Brain MRI

 • In most individuals with non-PKAN NBIA, the globus pallidus is uniformly hypointense on T2-weighted images (see Figure 1), indicating high iron content.
-This change is distinct from the 'eye of the tiger' sign and is not seen in association with PANK2 mutations.
+This change is distinct from the "eye of the tiger" sign and is not seen in association with pathogenic variants in PANK2.
+It should be noted that in MPAN, hyperintense streaking of the medial medullary lamina between the globus pallidus interna and externa can resemble an "eye of the tiger" sign [Hogarth et al 2013].

-• Iron deposition in the red nucleus and dentate nucleus in conjunction with cerebellar atrophy are common in the NBIA group.
+• Iron deposition in the red nucleus and dentate nucleus is seen in neuroferritinopathy and aceruloplasminemia.
+Cerebellar atrophy is common in PLAN.

-• Absence of seizures in PKAN; prominence of seizures in non-PKAN NBIA
+• Absence of seizures in PKAN; prominence of seizures in some forms of non-PKAN NBIA

 • X-linked intellectual disability with Dandy-Walker malformation.
 Unlike PKAN, affected children have severe intellectual disability.
 MRI of the brain, recommended for suspected PKAN, would rule out this diagnosis.

-• Alpha fucosidosis [Terespolsky et al 1996].
+• Alpha-L fucosidosis (OMIM 230000).
 Affected children have coarse facial features and visceromegaly consistent with a lysosomal storage disease.
-Although a hyperintense signal in the globus pallidus has been documented by T2-weighted MRI in some cases, the 'eye of the tiger' sign has not been observed.
+Although a hyperintense signal in the globus pallidus has been documented by T2-weighted MRI in some individuals, the "eye of the tiger" sign has not been observed.
+Alpha-L fucosidosis is caused by pathogenic variants in FUCA1 and inherited in an autosomal recessive manner.

-• Early-onset Parkinson disease including parkin type of juvenile Parkinson disease may initially present similarly to atypical PKAN, with onset between age 20 and 40 years and lower-limb dystonia.
+• Early-onset Parkinson disease including parkin type of juvenile Parkinson disease and PLA2G6-associated dystonia-parkinsonism may initially present similarly to atypical PKAN, with onset between age 20 and 40 years and lower-limb dystonia.
 Bradykinesia and rest tremor are also common features.

 • Aceruloplasminemia.
 Affected individuals also have iron accumulation in the viscera and develop diabetes mellitus relatively early in the disease progression.
 They have retinal degeneration with characteristic yellow opacities in the retinal pigment epithelium.